keymetrics/doc-pm2/en/plus/best-practices/metrics-glossary.md

 ## Active Requests

-Requests represent (typically) short-lived operations.
+Requests represent short-lived operations.
 These operations can be performed over a handle: write requests are used to write data on a handle; or standalone: getaddrinfo requests don’t need a handle they run directly on the loop.

 ## Node.js Memory